AndriiDS/londons_fashionable_finds/Documentation/01_project_objectives_and_requirements.md

-# Step 1: Define Project Objectives and Requirements
+# Define Project Objectives and Requirements

 ## Project Goal
 Identify the best vintage shops in London for finding valuable deals.